Why the absence of autonomous, multi-age playgroups makes parenting suck. (This is a reshare of Elena Bridgers’ article).

 Here are some of his best works, in my opinion (Sources: Google and the Roerich museum website)

 “On the heights, (Tummo)”, 1936 – As a breathing exercise, tummo (Candali in Sanskrit) is a part of tantric practice.
-Tummo literally means “brave female” in Tibetan.
+Tummo literally means “brave female” or “inner fire” in Tibetan.

 (Could not find the title for these, but I find them lovely)